User Guide

 When building Model Objects, WEB4J converts ResultSet columns into 'building block' objects such as Integer, BigDecimal, and so on.
 That conversion is defined by the configured implementation of ConvertColumn.
 WEB4J comes with a reasonable default implemention called ConvertColumnImpl, which can almost always be used.
 If you wish to define your own custom conversion policies, then you will need to provide an alternate implementation of ConvertColumn.

+The most common occurrence of this is in search operations.
 Search operations are implemented with a SELECT, but they differ from other SELECTs in an important way.
 In many cases, the user input which defines the search criteria can come in a large number of combinations.
-In those cases, enumeration of all possible combinations in your .sql file can rapidly become impractical.
-The DynamicCriteria class was created to help with this issue.
-It allows you to programmatically add the WHERE and ORDER BY clauses to base SQL statements (defined in the usual way in an .sql file), while still keeping you safe from SQL injection attacks.
+In those cases, enumeration of all possible combinations in your .sql file is often impractical.
+The DynamicSql class was created to help with this issue.
+It allows you to programmatically add the WHERE and ORDER BY clauses to base SQL statements (defined in the usual way in an .sql file).
+In this case, the static parts of the statement are placed in the .sql file, and the dynamic parts are appended in code.
+Before you use the DynamicSql class, you must have a good understanding of SQL injection attacks.

-See the example app's search feature for an illustration of using DynamicCriteria (especially the RestoSearchAction class).
+See the example app's search feature for an illustration of using DynamicSql (especially the RestoSearchAction class).

 Database Configuration in web.xml